 Women with older children may have less physical demands, but there is still much to be done.
 Teenagers can do a lot for themselves.
 Most mums can do some basic tasks around the house about 1-2 weeks post-op.
 However, one thing to consider, even with older children, is driving kids to school.
 Mini tummy tuck patients usually need 7-10 days off driving.
 A full tummy tuck or mummy makeover normally requires 3-4 weeks off driving.

 Book your appointment online now

 Returning to work is one thing.
 Feeling totally ‘normal’ after a tummy tuck is another.
 Most patients say they feel completely ‘back to normal’ about three months after surgery.
 That doesn’t mean you will be in pain.
 It just means it takes time for swelling to subside.
 There can be a little discomfort when straining or bending.
 The tummy may feel a little tender.

 During surgery, some nerve endings in the skin are also cut.
 Some patients experience tingling, temporary numbness, or quick but unusual sensations in the skin for a few weeks.
 Most patients don’t find this bothersome.
 But it is something to be aware of.

 None of this will impede your ability to work.
 It’s just the tissues in the body settling in after surgery.

 95% of Doctor Bernard’s patients return to work in 4 weeks

 Each tummy tuck is a bit different.
 Every body heals at its own pace.
 And every career is unique.
-In general, four weeks is the average time off work for a full tummy tuck.
-The best way to find out how much time you will need off work is an in-person tummy tuck consultation.
+In general, three to four weeks is the average time off work for a full tummy tuck.
+The surest way to find out how much time you will need off work is an in-person tummy tuck consultation.
 This allows Doctor Bernard to examine the loose skin, recommend a surgical plan and learn about the demands of your career so he can tell you a more exact timeline.